 The high altarpiece of the Holy Trinity (1625) is by Guido Reni.

-In the second chapel on the right is Filippo Bigioli di Sanseverino's 'Vision of Our Lady to St Philip'.
+In the second chapel on the right is Filippo Bigioli di Sanseverino's Vision of Our Lady to Saint Philip.

-In the first chapel on the left is an altarpiece by il Borgognone (1677) of the 'Madonna and Child with Saints'.
+In the first chapel on the left is an altarpiece by il Borgognone (1677) of the Madonna and Child with Saints.

 In the second chapel, left side is the Virgin and Saints by Cavaliere d'Arpino.